 Thank you for using PhysioFit and citing us in your work!
 It means a lot to us and encourage us to continue its development.

-PhysioFit: quantifying cell growth parameters and uptake and production fluxes.
+PhysioFit: a software to quantify cell growth parameters and extracellular fluxes.

 Le Grégam L., Guitton Y., Bellvert F., Jourdan F., Portais J.C., Millard P.